Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 There are many great protein powder supplements available on Amazon.
 Look for types without preservatives and added sugar.

-Here’s a protein shake recipe that’s under 350 calories and provides 20 grams plant-based protein.
+Here’s a protein shake recipe that’s under 350 calories and provides 20 grams of plant-based protein.

 - 1 cup (225 ml) of unsweetened almond milk